 Metastatic breast cancer research is a major focus for BCRF.
-This year BCRF is the largest private funder of metastatic breast cancer research in the world investing $27 million, funding 90 projects.
-The investment comprises 40 percent of the Foundation’s overall grant program.
+In our 2021-22 investment year, BCRF is the largest private funder of stage 4 breast cancer research in the world and is funding 76 projects dedicated to this form of the disease.
+This investment comprises 40 percent of the Foundation’s overall grant program.

 These funded projects span every aspect of metastasis including:

 In addition to these projects, BCRF has supported the establishment and research of the Evelyn H. Lauder Founders’ Fund for metastatic breast cancer research.

 In 2013, under the direction of Co-Scientific Director Dr. Larry Norton and former Chairman of the Scientific Advisory Board Dr. Clifford Hudis, BCRF established a dedicated fund to support research to specifically address the persistent challenges of breast cancer metastasis.
 This fund now known as the Evelyn H. Lauder Founder’s Fund, has dedicated $31 million to date to support research that will accelerate discoveries to improve outcomes for people living with metastatic breast cancer and ultimately, prevent metastases altogether.